 This year, Cebu City was swarmed by approximately four million visitors who witnessed the much-anticipated grand parade.
 The all-day street dance-and-party event has brought locals and tourists to the heart of Cebu and dropped their jaws in awe as they watch the performances of energetic mardi gras participants wearing extravagant attires.
 These dance groups hailed from different municipalities and provinces, aiming to bag the cash prize and of course to get the bragging rights.

 Mark is a travel bug slayer, a practical backpacker, and a future globetrotter.
 He dreams to skydive over the Swiss Alps, to live in a Mongolian yurt, and to sled on the icy plains of Antarctica.
-When he's not dreaming, he plays the role of a web developer.
+When he's not dreaming, he plays the role of a software engineer.